 For children, the parents are given every option to be involved and can follow their child's progress from written notes emailed to them through the website.

-The Preparatory Programme ensures that steady progress is made which, in turn, means that if the work is completed the student will enjoy a lifetime of music.
+Steady progress is made which, in turn, means that if the work is completed the student will enjoy a lifetime of music.

 The Practice Log